SamJoan/droopescan/README.md

 file, and optionally a list of interesting URLs, as well as replace all variables that are in joomla.py with values that are correct for your implementation.

+The plugin needs to update automatically in order for a pull request to be accepted.
+Further documentation may be later made available, but for now, keep in mind that the update_version_check, update_version, update_plugins_check and update_plugins need to be implemented.
+For reference, please review the `drupal.py` file.
+This is required in order to ensure plugins are kept to date.

 ## Issues & Pull Requests.

-Pull requests that create new plugins are welcome provided that maintenance for those plugins is done automatically (i.e. the plugins implement update_version_check and update_version.)
+Pull requests that create new plugins are welcome provided that maintenance for those plugins is done automatically.

 Please remember to make your pull requests against the develoment branch rather than the master.
 Issues can be raised on the issue tracker here on GitHub.

 To run tests, some dependencies must be installed.
-Running the following commands (in addition to the regular installation process) will result in them being installed and the tests being ran:
+Running the following commands will result in them being installed and the tests being ran:

 <pre>
     apt-get install libxslt1-dev libxml2-dev zlib1g-dev python python-pip python-dev python3 python3-pip python3-dev